 Grants are made for charitable purposes and not for the benefit of private individuals.
 Applications are accepted from registered charities, churches and schools for projects in the UK only.
 Work that has started before the Committee meets (see below) will not be considered.

 The Company prefers to fund entire projects, or specific elements of a project.
 The majority of grants awarded are under £5,000.
 Grants are paid on completion of the project and must be claimed within eighteen months of the date awarded.

-The Company's Iron Committee meets annually at the end of April to review grants for Iron Projects and the deadline for receipt of applications is 31 March.
-Applicants should write to the Charities Manager, preferably by email to firstname.lastname@example.org, with details of the project including:
+The Company's Iron Committee meets twice a year in April and October to review grants for Iron Projects.
+The deadlines for receipt of applications are 31 March and 16 September respectively.
+Applicants should write to the Charities Manager, preferably by email to email@example.com, with details of the project including: